vitessio/website/content/en/docs/user-guides/backup-and-restore.md

     </tr>
     <tr>
       <td><code>backup_storage_hook</code></td>
-      <td>If set, the contents of every file to backup is sent to a hook.
+      <td>If set, the content of every file to backup is sent to a hook.
 The
         hook receives the data for each file on stdin.
 It should echo the transformed data to stdout.
 Anything the hook prints to stderr will be printed in the vttablet logs.<br>